1m5/1m5-java/README.md

 Decentralized Exchange for Bitcoin/Fiat as well as other altcoins.
 [Proposal for future integration added to Bisq](https://github.com/bisq-network/proposals/issues/168).

 ### [Inkrypt](https://inkrypt.io)
+POC and Prototype completed using 1M5 from April 2018 to September 2019 but their team failed to obtain seed funding and since seem to have abandoned the project.
+If so, decentralized content distribution will eventually be added to 1M5 either as an Inkrypt service if the team decides to restart in the future, or separately as an internal service.

 #### Anonymous Decentralized Cloud
 An anonymous decentralized Content Delivery Network (DCDN).
 Use of OpenPGP keys supported as well as